Snowiiii/Pumpkin/docs/config/compression.md

 ## Configuring Compression

 #### `enabled`: Boolean
-Weather packet compression is enabled or not.
+Whether packet compression is enabled or not.

 > [!TIP]
 > It might be benefical to disable compression if the server is behind a proxy.